-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF SIGNIFICANT ACCOUNTS POLICIES

-The accounting policies used in the preparation of the Interim condensed consolidated financial statements as of 31 March 2021 are the same as those followed in the consolidated financial statements as at 31 December 2020.
-The significant accounting policies used by the Group in preparing the Interim condensed consolidated financial statements are as follows:
+The accounting policies used in the preparation, of the interim condensed consolidated financial statements as of 31 March 2022 are the same as those followed in the consolidated financial statements for the year ended at 31 December 2021.
+The significant accounting policies used by the Group in preparing the consolidated financial statements are as follows: